 Ebola Victims in Sierra Leone

-Our project in Sierra Leone, “The Peaceful Community Center, Makambo Moraga Campus” is almost completed.
+Our project in Sierra Leone, “The Peaceful Community Center, Makambo Moraga Campus” is completed.
+The grand opening of The Peaceful Community Center, Makambo Moraga Campus took place in September/October of 2020.
 Watch a video of this campus below:

 Moraga Rotary donated funds to enable P.E.A.C.E., a NGO, to acquire a compound to house and educate orphans in Sierra Leone.
 The compound is located in the village of Makambo, home to approximately 1,000 residents.
 This village is about 10 minutes from the main city of Makeni but the disparity in people's lives is stark.